THE PLAYS

 NOTHING BUT A GOOD MOTHER

 NOTHING BUT A GOOD MOTHER A young girl drops her 17-month old son into a River.
-The story leading up to this inexplicable act is set side-by-side with a forty-two-year-old woman who is desperately trying to have her first child, and Margaret Sanger’s crusade for birth control.
-8 Characters (a full-length, 8-character ensemble, 2 hours)
+The story leading up to this inexplicable act is set side-by-side with a forty-two-year-old woman who is desperately trying to have her first child, and the crusade for birth control in the 1900’s.
+8 Characters (8-character ensemble, 90 minut

 Maya is asked by her aunt to describe when she was happiest for an essay to pass her GED.